Interdisciplinary Marine Conservation

 - The program includes a range of hands-on experiences, such as: expert-led fieldtrips to Torrey Pines SP, San Dieguito Lagoon, Kendall-Frost Marsh; research cruise on R/V Sproul; practical and applied lab sessions in geology, fish, algae, plankton, and more.

-- Additional perks include behind-the-scenes guided tours of Scripps Institute of Oceanography Collections, Birch Aquarium, Markerspace, as well as a 6-day fieldwork trip to USC Wrigley Field Station Cataline Island and all-day research cruise on the R/V Robert Gordon Sproul.
+- Additional perks include behind-the-scenes guided tours of Scripps Institution of Oceanography Collections, Birch Aquarium, campus Markerspace, NOAA facilities, and a WAVE lab, as well as a 6-day fieldwork trip to USC Wrigley Field Station Catalina Island.

 Program Objectives